 “It’s fresh like it happened yesterday because it brings everything flooding back,” added Warner.

-On July 20, 1980, armed with a badge and handcuffs, May pretended to be an officer.
+On July 20, 1980, armed with a badge and handcuffs, May pretended to be a law enforcement officer.
 He coaxed Mary and her friend Mitzi into his car, then drove into the woods where he stabbed Mitzi in the chest, slashed her throat and handcuffed her to a tree before moving on to murder Mary.
 May left both girls to die, but only Mitzi escaped.

 “He is dangerous, very dangerous,” said Warner.

 May was given a life sentence and is serving it at the Bledsoe County Correctional Complex.
-The Tennessee Department of Corrections telling us May has only had two disciplinary incidents the entire time he’s been incarcerated: One in 2002 for solicitation of staff, and one in 2003 for violation of the offender personal property policy.
+The Tennessee Department of Correction says May has only had two disciplinary incidents the entire time he’s been incarcerated: One in 2002 for solicitation of staff, and one in 2003 for violation of the offender personal property policy.

 “I never want anybody to have to go through anything like this.
 It’s like a nightmare,” explained Conkin.